What Is a User Story?

 You can understand the goal as a benefit a persona wants to achieve.

-The question that you need to ask is, “What functionality should my product provide to meet the personas’ goals?”
+You need to ask, “What functionality should my product provide to meet the personas’ goals?“

 Collaborate When Creating Stories

 User stories are supposed to be lightweight to allow you to move fast.